No ((n, k, d < 127)) code can violate the quantum Hamming bound: Abstract

 \section{Abstract}

-It is well-known that pure quantum error correcting codes (QECCs) are constrained by a quantum version of the Hamming bound.
-Whether impure codes also obey such a bound, however, remains a long-standing question with practical implications for the efficacy of QECCs.
+It is well-known that non-degenerate quantum error correcting codes (QECCs) are constrained by a quantum version of the Hamming bound.
+Whether degenerate codes also obey such a bound, however, remains a long-standing question with practical implications for the efficacy of QECCs.
 We employ a combination of previously derived bounds on QECCs to demonstrate that a subset of all codes must obey the quantum Hamming bound.
-Specifically, we combine an analytical bound due to Rains with a numerical bound due to Li \& Xing to show that no $[[n,k,d\leq 85]]$ code can violate the quantum Hamming bound.
+Specifically, we combine an analytical bound due to Rains with a numerical bound due to Li and Xing to show that no $((n,K,d))$ code with $d< 127$ can violate the quantum Hamming bound.